Mjz86/C_colon/mcc.md

  `CRA= catchlabel-label;`// constant offset

-// is implicitly assigned in the call, the call instruction is discouraged if call does big shadow stores
+// is implicitly assigned in the call, the call instruction is discouraged if call does big shadow stores  or  RSB mis pridiction ( especially when errors are common)

 `call func;`// NRA=IP,IP=func, after call